 You also need to open “Teams” and choose the “Staff name and subject” for that lesson ie English – Louise.
 The Teacher can then give you direction to todays lesson.

 Each lesson has its own folder and different students may be on different lessons in the class, much like it is in school.

 Within each Lesson Folder there will usually be a Power Point for the lesson, some additional resources or links and a worksheet for you to complete.

-It is very important that you follow the teachers instructions to get the most from the lesson, as its E-Learning it may be a bit slower to get going than in the regular class but hopefully as we all become more competent and familiar with the systems this will become easier.
+It is very important that you follow the teachers instructions to get the most from the lesson, as its Remote Learning it may be a bit slower to get going than in the regular class but hopefully as we all become more competent and familiar with the systems this will become easier.